- Prayer and Worship

 To prepare you for the encounter with Christ at the summit of your pilgrimage, the United States Conference of Catholic Bishops has developed several resources so that you will be ready for such an encounter.

-Remember: preparing for this event is as much a part of the pilgrimage of faith as the international activities in Krakow in the summer of 2016.
+Remember: preparing for this event is as much a part of the pilgrimage of faith as the international activities in Panama in January 2019.
 Pope Francis has encouraged all pilgrims to “prepare well, prepare spiritually above all – in your communities, so that our gathering may be a sign of faith for the whole world!”

 Bishop Michael Mulvey, a World Youth Day alumnus, has this to say about pilgrimage: